VarmaMSP/podcast-client/README.md

 # [Phenopod](http://phenopod.com)
-> A minimalistic podcast player that runs in your browser.
+> A podcast player that runs entirely in your browser.

-Phenopod is a minimalistic podcast player that allows you to search and stream your favourite podcasts in browser.
+Phenopod is a minimalist podcast player that allows you to search and stream your favourite podcasts in browser.

 ![alt text](https://raw.githubusercontent.com/VarmaMSP/phenopod/master/screenshot.png "Screenshot")